-For those who are GA/GTA/GRAs at UT, please communicate with your supervisor regarding your obligations for fall 2020.
+For those who are GA/GTA/GRAs at UT, please communicate with your supervisor regarding your obligations, especially through summer 2021.
 If you are a GTA, communicate with your supervisor regarding resources for the mode of instruction that will be used.
 If you are a GA or GRA, communicate directly with your supervisor about work assignments and obligations.

 Resources for Teaching